 I guess my story of a Moon blinking and a girl revealing -what all kids know – that the Moon has eyes and it was flirting with everybody, was not a story for the American market.
 That was in 1996!!!
 But I’m not that old.

 Well, yes I am.
 I’m already a grandmother – two girls and three boys- all wonderful and cute.
 I can send you pictures if you ask me to. 😊

 Life kept happening, and I went back to teaching.
 Now, I teach Spanish with FLVS.
 My kids all left the house.
 And I had to keep writing crazy stories to my students – at the time Saint Pauls Clearwater Independent School.

 Then one day, they asked me to write a story about “The Duck Song.”
 Check the video; it’s hilarious.
-And, TA-DA, this story, with authorization from the songwriter Bryant Oden, will be soon published by Teacher’s Discovery.
+And, TA-DA, this Easy Reader, with authorization from the songwriter Bryant Oden, has been published by Teacher’s Discovery.
 It’s called EL PATO QUIERE UVAS.